azomDev/Wave/README.md

 -   SMS/MMS
 -   Server Messaging
 -   Email
+-   Voice and video calls
+-   File sharing
 -   And more

 This wide array of messaging options allows users to consolidate their communications into one convenient platform.

+## Cross-Platform Synchronization

+Wave supports cross-platform synchronization.
+This allows users to seamlessly switch between devices (PC, mobile, tablet) and even send SMS from a computer when a phone is connected.

-### Customization
+## Customization

 One of the key aspects of Wave is its high level of customization.
 Wave plans to offer a wide range of options for modifying the user interface and the functionality of the app to suit individual needs and preferences.

+## Multilingual Support and Chat Translation

+To make Wave accessible to users around the world, we intend to offer multilingual support and chat translation.

-### Security
+## Security

 In this digital era, security is paramount.
-Wave is designed with this principle in mind, intending to offer encryption options for every type of messaging.
+Wave is designed with this principle in mind, intending to offer end-to-end encryption and local encryption options for every type of messaging.
 We are even considering the potential of implementing post quantum cryptography to stay one step ahead of potential threats.

 ## Getting Involved